liferay/liferay-docs/user/articles/160-segmentation-and-personalization/03-creating-segments.markdown

 After you create your Segment, you can see it in the list of Segments on the *People* &rarr; *Segments* page.
 From there you can edit the segment, delete it, or change the permissions for it.
-Changing permissions only affects who has access to manage the Segment; it doesn't change Segment membership or criteria.
+You cannot delete a segment if it's being used in an experience.
+Also, changing permissions only affects who has access to manage the Segment; it doesn't change Segment membership or criteria.

 1. Go to *People* &rarr; *Segments*.